criteo/marathon_exporter/README.md

         If set use a syslog logger or JSON logging.
 Example: logger:syslog?appname=bob&local=7 or logger:stdout?json=true.
 Defaults to stderr.
   -log.level value
         Only log messages with the given severity or above.
 Valid levels: [debug, info, warn, error, fatal]. (default info)

+Environmental Variables
+ - MARATHON_USERNAME and MARATHON_PASSWORD may be supplied for auth
 ```